What Can Someone Do With Your IP Address?

 That, and we also offer DNS leak protection, a Kill Switch, and a guaranteed no-log policy.

-So go ahead and give our service a try – it’s free of charge for the first 24 hours.
+So go ahead and give our service a try – it’s free of charge.
 You don’t need to give out any credit card details, and we also offer a 30-day money-back guarantee if the service doesn’t work as advertised.

 2. Use a Proxy Server

 Much like a VPN, a proxy server will also hide your IP address whenever you connect to it.
 However, it doesn’t offer the same level of security VPNs do.

 So you don’t get high-end encryption that properly secures your traffic and data.
 Also, proxy servers often tend to be slower than VPN servers, so keep that in mind.

 If you’re worried about that, but still want to use a proxy server, consider getting a VPN whose servers double as proxy servers – like CactusVPN, for instance.